 All the unknowns were scary: How many ounces of milk does she need?
 How will she do?
 When will she sleep?
 What do I need to wear to pump three times a day?
 How in the world do I get out of the door at 7:30 in the morning and have to be fully present at work with all of things I need for her and myself on just a few short hours of sleep?!

 It was so overwhelming.

 But once I went back to work, I found my new normal and got into a routine.
 And I realized the anticipation is really the worst of it and it’s always easier than you think it’s going to be.

-Organized and planning is key
+2. Being organized and planning is essential

 That being said, planning is pretty essential to make sure you and your baby get out the door on time.
 When I went back to work I put a post-it note next to the door to the garage with all I needed to remember: